Mangel Halto Beach Aruba

 How to get to Mangel Halto Beach?

-Parking: Free parking is available near the beach entrance.
+Parking: free, right by the beach entrance.

 Go beyond the resorts.
 Discover Aruba like a local